Best Shedule Plan for Remote Work

 In addition to time for morning self-care, you should also be aware of breaks after diving on a working day.

-One of the biggest misconceptions is that, working from home, a person rests and has more time for himself.
+One of the biggest misconceptions is that by working from home, a person rests and has more time for himself.
 In fact, this is not so.

 Taking breaks can be tricky when you feel like you're creating great content or working on time.
 But timely breaks can help prevent burnout and increase creativity.